mawinkler/playground-one/docs/getting-started/configuration.md

     - `0.0.0.0/0` *Dangerous!*
 - `EC2 - create Linux EC2`: Enable/disable Linux instances in the `ec2` configuration.
 - `EC2 - create Windows EC2`: Enable/disable Windows instances in the `ec2` configuration.
+- `RDS - create RDS Database`: Enable/disable creation of a RDS database
-- `ECS - utilize EC2 nodes`: Enable/disable ECS cluster with EC2 nodes.
+- `ECS - utilize EC2 Nodes`: Enable/disable ECS cluster with EC2 nodes.
-- `ECS - utilize Fargate nodes`: Enable/disable ECS cluster with Fargate nodes.
+- `ECS - utilize Fargate Nodes`: Enable/disable ECS cluster with Fargate nodes.

 > If your IP address has changed see [FAQ](../faq.md#my-ip-address-has-changed-and-i-cannot-access-my-apps-anymore).

-### Section: Vision One Container Security
+### Section: Vision One Configuration

 Set/update:

+- `Vision One API Key`: Your Vision One API Key.
+- `Vision One Region Name`: Your Vision One Region.
+- `Vision One ASRM - create Potential Attack Path(s)`: Create potential attack path detections for ASRM.
 - `Vision One Container Security`: Enable or disable the Container Security deployment.
 If set to `false` Cloud One configuration will be skipped.
-- `Vision One API Key`: Your Vision One API Key.
 - `Container Security Policy Name`: The name of the Policy to assign.

 ### Section: Integrations Configuration

 Set/update:

-- `EKS Calico`: Enable/disable the most used Pod network on your EKS cluster.
+- `Calico`: Enable/disable the most used Pod network on your EKS cluster.
 It's currently disabled by default but will come shortly
-- `EKS Prometheus & Grafana`: Enable/disable Prometheus.
+- `Prometheus & Grafana`: Enable/disable Prometheus.
 It is an open-source systems monitoring and alerting toolkit integrated with a preconfigured Grafana.
-- `EKS Trivy`: Enable/disable Trivy vulnerability scanning for comparison.
+- `Trivy`: Enable/disable Trivy vulnerability scanning for comparison.
+- `MetalLB`: Enable/disable MetalLB for Kind cluster.

 ### Section: Deep Security